Updated: Nov 19, 2020

 Kinera has spared no expense in the unboxing experience of the Kinera.
 I am slightly conflicted between being impressed and wondering if a huge chunk of the price tag is going into the presentation and accessories.
 It has a plethora of accessories, ranging from a little brush.
 A ¼” to 3.5mm jack adapter, a wide selection of tips, and a round case befitting a diamond-studded necklace.
 More notably, it boasts the inclusion of a Lightning to 3.5mm and a USB Type-C to 3.5mm Adapters for your OTG uses.
 We seldom see such wide spreads of accessories coupled with the beautifully themed aesthetics and all credit goes to Kinera for that.

 The fit was mostly alright for me.
 However, do take note that these are on the large side.
 The earpieces themselves do stick out quite a bit and they have really thick bores.
 This is something to take note of these if you have smaller ears, as you may find these on the uncomfortable side.
 However, once I managed to fit the right tips on, they stayed in my ears quite comfortably.
 Tip rolling shouldn’t be an issue with the inclusion of Final E tips (Kudos to Kinera for that pleasant surprise)

 Build Quality (Score:9/10)

 Not discussing the build quality and aesthetics of the Freya would be a huge disservice to this piece of artwork.
 Yes, it is a literal piece of artwork in all its hand-painted glory.
-It comes in two colour schemes for you to choose from, namely blue and pink, just like your public washroom signs.
+It comes in two colour schemes for you to choose from, blue and pink, just like public washroom signs.
 Jokes aside, both these colour schemes present a brilliant mix of colours that would surely leave you admiring them upon unboxing and forgetting to put them into your ears, where they belong.